 Expenses can follow the same logic as tickets but most commonly, expenses are displayed as a single line item for the cost across both nights.
 For example if Security costs $300 on Friday night and $300 on Saturday night, include one line item called "Security" for $600.

 On the Event page, change the Hold dropdown to Confirmed and select which days to confirm the event for by choosing the hold dates on the next page.

 This method works best for deals that have different expenses by day; when you'd like to link separate ticketing events to each night of the show; and complex deals.
 Prism Tours will allow you to create one offer and settlement for multiple events and track tickets and expenses separately by day.

 If your account has access to Prism Tours, you will see the option to add an event to a Tour when creating a new hold.
-Prism Tours is an add-on feature available to Silver and above subscription levels.
-If you would like to activate this feature for your account, please email firstname.lastname@example.org.
+Prism Tours is an is available as an add-on feature.
+If you would like to update your contract and activate this feature for your account, please email email@example.com.

 Start by building one event for each night of the multi-night run.
 For example, if the event is a Friday/Saturday Limp Bizkit show, build one event on Friday called "Limp Bizkit - Friday" and another on Saturday called "Limp Bizkit - Saturday" and add them to a Tour called "Limp Bizkit - 2 Day."
 By building two separate events, you can now keep ticket scaling and expenses/budgets separate by night.
 Learn more about adding events to a tour and creating tour here.

 Pro Tip: Consider using the Duplicate Events feature to copy the first event and build the following night's events.

 Access the Talent tab of the Tour to create an offer across both nights by clicking the purple link above the name of the Event on the event page (pictured below).